Heratiki/altlas/dev_plan.md

 *   **2025-04-09 (10):** Completed feedback memory implementation (Task 11.3).
 Passed feedback history for the previous fingerprint to generator methods.
 Added logic to analyze this history and apply stronger penalties to tokens frequently associated with errors for that fingerprint.
 *   **2025-04-09 (11):** Added three new benchmark tasks (`hello_variable`, `simple_if`, `basic_for_loop`) to increase complexity variety (Task 6.2).
 Reviewed Task 15 (Runner Modularization) and updated status based on current file structure, marking 15.1 and 15.2 as complete.
 *   **2025-04-09 (12):** Implemented reward normalization (Task 3.1) in `TrainingLoop._perform_learning_step` using running mean and standard deviation to stabilize the learning signal passed to the generator.
+*   **2025-04-09 (13):** Implemented a `reset_weights` method in the `CodeGenerator` class to fix an error when attempting to reset model weights.
+This enables the system to break out of local minima more effectively by reinitializing the model with fresh weights when training stagnates.
+*   **2025-04-09 (14):** Improved the hint generation system in `TrainingLoop` with a more scaffolding-oriented approach.
+Modified `_get_hint_from_advisor` to provide simpler, more code-focused hints (keywords, function names, operators, or short code snippets) rather than full sentences.
+Added a new `_post_process_hint` method to ensure brevity and remove explanatory phrases from generated hints.
+*   **2025-04-09 (15):** Reduced log file size from 5MB to 2.5MB per file in `runner.py` and configured log cleanup with the `--reset` flag.
+Modified `AttemptManager.reset_training_state()` to also delete log files and training report files when resetting for a fresh training run.
+*   **2025-04-09 (16):** Added LM Studio integration to training reports by implementing `_call_local_llm` and `add_llm_observations` methods in `TrainingReportGenerator`.
+This feature automatically connects to a locally running LM Studio model to generate AI-powered observations and insights about the training process, adding them to the end of each report.

 ---